nabeken/aws-go-sqs/README.md

 ## Design note

 When it comes to multi-region deployment, you may think about *primary* and *secondary* and use secondary when the primary becomes unavailable.
 Such failover codepath won't be called until the primary becomes unavailable so you have a rare chance to get it tested in production.
 You may agree that such code may contain a bug and the bug will be triggered when you're on fire.
+You also need to define what "unavailable" is to you.

-Let's use both queues all the time.
-Don't let it be failover.
+Let's use both queues all the time and stop sending requests to an unavailable queue until it recovers.

 ## Status